-The following data will be collected to help assess the effectiveness of WNP policies:
+The following data and indicators will be collected from planning applications and the NDP area to help assess the effectiveness of WNP policies:

-- Mix of house types on new schemes of 10 or more dwellings - Number of Building for a Healthy Life assessments undertaken on new proposals and their scores - Number of new homes built to Lifetime Homes standards - Percentage of drinking establishments/licenced premises within the District Centre and the number of applications and refusals - Mix of uses within the Disctrict Centre including vacancy rates - Number of new housing developments that comply with parking standards and garage dimensions - Provision of medical, leisure and community facilities - Amount of green space
+- Mix of house types and/or sizes on new schemes of 10 or more dwellings - 2.
+Number of Building for a Healthy Life assessments undertaken on new proposals and their scores - Number of new homes built to accessible dwellings standards - 4.
+Percentage of drinking establishments/licenced premises within the District Centre and the number of applications and refusals using historic and current baseline data - 5.
+Mix of uses within the Disctrict Centre including vacancy rates - 6.
+Number of new housing developments that comply with parking standards and garage dimensions - 7.
+Provision of medical, leisure and community facilities - 8.
+Area and quality of green spaces retained and included in new developments